clmoua/3420Repository/DFDdictionary.md

 License Info: License information from open-source software.

-CPE Information:
+CPE Information: NIST information with vulnerability.

-CVE Information:
+CVE Information: List of vulnerabilities and exposures.

-Policy Information:
+Policy Information: Information of context, threshold, and response to corporate manager.

 ##Data Stores